dotnet/efcore/README.md

 The source for SQL Server, SQLite, and InMemory providers are included in this project.
 Additional providers are available.
 For a complete list, see https://docs.microsoft.com/ef/core/providers/.
+Information about how to use nightly builds can be found [here](https://github.com/aspnet/AspNetCore/blob/master/docs/DailyBuilds.md)

 Provider               | Package name                              | Stable                      | Nightly (master branch)
 -----------------------|-------------------------------------------|-----------------------------|-------------------------